nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* For optional fields (email, emergency contact, address, date of last visit) you can delete them by entering the prefix without specifying any value after.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/ e/` Edits the name of the 2nd person to be `Betsy Crower`, clears all existing tags and deletes the stored email.

 ### Locating persons by name: `find`